hivesolutions/appier/doc/models.md

 cat.apply()
 ```

-Deleting the cat is completely straightforward:
+If you want to delete the cat then do:

 ```python
 cat.delete()